 Clinical Endocrinology and Metabolism

 The Division of Endocrinology and Metabolism at the University of Rochester has strong inpatient and outpatient clinical programs, serving as a major tertiary referral center for Western New York and surrounding areas.
-We see the entire spectrum of endocrine disorders, including all endocrine tumors, bone disorders, metabolic abnormalities, and diabetes.
+With locations at Strong Memorial Hospital, Highland Hospital, and Clinton Crossings, we see the entire spectrum of endocrine disorders, including all endocrine tumors, bone disorders, metabolic abnormalities, pituitary problems and diabetes.
+In fact our URMC Diabetes Care program is the largest and most comprehensive Diabetes Center in the region.
 In addition to direct inpatient admissions and a busy inpatient diabetes consultation service, the Endocrine service assists in the treatment of cardiac, renal, liver, and pancreas transplant patients who are admitted to Strong Memorial Hospital.
-The outpatient clinic is extremely active, seeing more than 10,000 patients per year.
+The outpatient clinic is extremely active, seeing more than 12,000 patients per year.
 The Division takes a multi-disciplinary approach to all aspects of Endocrinology, working closely with surgery, nutrition, ophthalmology, nephrology, and podiatry services, as well as the Pediatric Endocrine and Reproductive programs at the University of Rochester.

 Combined Medical/Surgical Endocrine Tumor Clinic

 In collaboration with the Department of Surgery, the Division of Endocrinology and Metabolism at the University of Rochester Medical Center has established an Endocrine Tumor clinic.
 Here patients with tumors of various endocrine tissues, including thyroid, parathyroid, and adrenal, can receive comprehensive care from the original diagnostic workup through potential surgery and post-operative follow-up.
-The multidisciplinary team includes Ismat Shafiq, M.D., from the Division or Endocrinology and Metabolism, Jacob Moalem, M.D., from the Department of Surgery, Ellen Giampoli, M.D., from the Department of Pathology, and Vaseem Chengazi, M.B.B.S., Ph.D., from the Department of Nuclear Medicine.
+The multidisciplinary team includes faculty from the Division or Endocrinology and Metabolism, Jacob Moalem, M.D., from the Department of Surgery, Ellen Giampoli, M.D., from the Department of Pathology, and Vaseem Chengazi, M.B.B.S., Ph.D., from the Department of Nuclear Medicine.
+We also interact extensively with outstanding thyroid surgeons in the ENT Department.
 Finally, part of this combined clinic includes the Wolk Thyroid Clinic, which specializes in the diagnosis and treatment of thyroid nodules.
 In this clinic, led by Dr. Ismat Shafiq, thyroid ultrasounds and fine needle aspirations (FNAs) of thyroid nodules are performed routinely, offering patients rapid workup and diagnosis of any thyroid abnormalities.